mike632t/x11-calc/README.md

 * The examples on pages 65, 66 and 76 only work if END is selected.

 ##### HP 25 - Work in progress.
-* Can run a simple psudo random number generator program.
-* Not all functions work.

 ##### HP 27 - Only keyboard working.